 - Use @InjectMocks to create class instances that need to be tested in the test class.
 We call it ‘code under test‘ or ‘system under test‘.

-- Use @InjectMocks when actual method body needs to be executed for a given class.
+- Use @InjectMocks when the actual method body needs to be executed for a given class.

-- Use @InjectMocks when we need all or few internal dependencies initialized with mock objects to work method correctly.
+- Use @InjectMocks when we need all or a few internal dependencies initialized with mock objects to work the method correctly.

 - Use @Mock to create mocks that are needed to support the testing of SUT.